maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 ### Operation *deleteMsr*

 The purpose of the *deleteMsr* operation is to allow administrators of the MSR Global Ledger to delete previously added MSR instances from the internal index and also revoke their permission to register service instances.
+In addition to the previous the MSR Global Ledger will also update all service instances that were registered by the deleted MSR instance with the *status* attribute set to **Deleted**.

 #### Operation functionality